 Edwin “Buzz” Aldrin

 The Roman numeral XII is located at the 12 o’clock position as on the face of a clock, with the Gemini spacecraft pointing to it like the hour hand of a clock — highlighting Gemini 12’s position as the last flight of the Gemini program.
-The crescent on the left represents a solar eclipse that took place during the mission.
+The designer of the patch, Anthony Tharenos, recalls that the crescent was related to the potential of observing an eclipse during the flight.
+Ken Young, a redezvous expert in the Mission Planning and Analysis Division (MPAD), recalled: “on that flight we flew through a total solar eclipse ... me and Ed lineberry figured out how to do it.
+It was pretty tricky: they had like an 8-second window to fly through the path of the eclipse.
+Buzz got a real good shot of [it].
+That was a rendezvous with a shadow.
+That was a true phantom rendezvous.”
 According to the Gemini 12 Mission Report: “... the crew reported that they had passed through the total eclipse starting at 16:01:44 g.e.t.
 According to postflight calculations, the spacecraft passed within about three nautical miles of the center of the 15-nautical-mile-radius umbra core.”
-The crew did photograph the eclipse in progress.
 While a solar filter had been provided for the purpose, a telephoto lens had not been, and so the images show just a miniscule crescent — only enough really, to prove it could be done.

 The original schedule had Gemini 12 flying at Halloween, so the color scheme is black and orange in recognition of the season.